 Radioactive iodine therapy; Hyperthyroidism - radioiodine; Thyroid cancer - radioiodine; Papillary carcinoma - radioiodine; Follicular carcinoma - radioiodine; I-131 therapy

-Radioiodine therapy uses radioactive iodine to shrink or kill thyroid cells.
+Radioiodine therapy uses radioactive iodine to kill thyroid cells and shrink the thyroid gland.
 It is used to treat certain diseases of the thyroid gland.

 The thyroid gland is a butterfly-shaped gland located in the front of your lower neck.
 It produces hormones that help your body regulate your metabolism.